Alfonso Bialetti

 Alfonso Bialetti (/it/) (17 June 1888– 5 March 1970) was an Italian engineer who became famous for manufacturing the Triplerapid Miracol 900 which he modified and sold as Moka Express coffeemaker in the 1950s.
 Designed in 1937 by Otello Amleto Spadini, the coffee pot has been a style icon since the 1950s.
 While many variations of the Moka have been developed, including the Bialetti cow-printed Mukka Express (which makes cappuccino), the original is considered a classic.
 Bialetti was also the founder of Bialetti Industries, now an Italian kitchen-ware company.
 The Bialetti brand is now owned by Bradshaw International, which manufactures and sells Bialetti brand kitchen-ware.

 The Bialetti Company

 The Bialetti mascot with his index finger held up as if ordering another espresso.
-In Italian he is called l’omino con i baffi – "the mustachioed little man".
+In Italian he is called l’omino coi baffi – "the mustachioed little man".
 The mascot is a caricature of Alfonso's son, Renato Bialetti, by Illustrator Paolo "Paul" Campani.

 Bialetti first acquired his metal-working skills by working for a decade in the French aluminium industry.
 By 1919 he had established his own metal and machine workshop in Crusinallo (his native Piedmont) to make aluminium products: this was the foundation of the Bialetti company.
 He transformed his workshop – Alfonso Bialetti & C. Fonderia in Conchiglia – into a studio for design and production.